nodejs/node/doc/api/net.md

     `false`.
   * `fd` {number} If specified, wrap around an existing socket with the given file descriptor, otherwise a new socket will be created.
+  * `onread` {Object} If specified, incoming data is stored in a single `buffer` and passed to the supplied `callback` when data arrives on the socket.
+  This will cause the streaming functionality to not provide any data.
+  The socket will emit events like `'error'`, `'end'`, and `'close'` as usual.
+Methods like `pause()` and `resume()` will also behave as expected.
+    * `buffer` {Buffer|Uint8Array|Function} Either a reusable chunk of memory to use for storing incoming data or a function that returns such.
+    * `callback` {Function} This function is called for every chunk of incoming data.
+Two arguments are passed to it: the number of bytes written to `buffer` and a reference to `buffer`.
+Return `false` from this function to implicitly `pause()` the socket.
+This function will be executed in the global context.
   * `readable` {boolean} Allow reads on the socket when an `fd` is passed, otherwise ignored. **Default:** `false`.
   * `signal` {AbortSignal} An Abort signal that may be used to destroy the socket.
   * `writable` {boolean} Allow writes on the socket when an `fd` is passed, otherwise ignored. **Default:** `false`.

 * Returns: {net.Socket}

 Creates a new socket object.